ofeksadlo/lichess-cheat/README.md

 The program is far from being perfect.
 It has a delay because it snap images.</br>
 In order to detect pieces and it makes it vulnerable for crashing if the oppenent moved too fast.</br>
 The cause is because it takes time to detect client move (about half a second). </br>
-If the opponent moved faster than that (By preselecting his move).
-Than the</br>
+If the opponent moved faster than that (By preselecting his move). </br>
-will miss the client move.
-And the predictions will be wrong.</br>
+Than the program will miss the clients move.
+And any predictions from this point will be wrong.</br>
+This can be fixed by detecting last mouse click position.
+But as far</br>
+as education challenge this project is done.
 So don't even bother trying Bullet mode.
 It can barley handle Blitz.
 In long time modes like Rapid or Classical it works perfectly.
 * The program only tested with Chrome on resolution 1920x1080 and the zoom needs to be 100%
 * Although the program doesn't snapshot the mouse.</br> Make sure the Board window doesn't get on top of the real board.